KrishnaChaitanya1/Coursera_Capstone/Final Capstone Project/Business Problem.md

 How does the types of cuisines in Toronto and Paris vary?
 Does French cuisine has more domination in Toronto?
 Or any other cuisines are popular in Toronto and Paris?
 These are a few of the questions to be answered in the notebook.
-Normally we would think that Paris has a domination of French cuisine, however our assumptions may be true and they may be false.
+Normally we would think that Paris has a domination of French cuisine, however our assumptions may be true or they may be false.
 So we will dive deep into the location data and data from [Foursquare](https://foursquare.com).